 Just think, if you had a Nissho NP-2410 or NP-910 printer, all you'd need to change your interface from a PC to an IBM 3270 System Coax...is a quarter.
 We've incorporated modular interfaces into every Nissho printer, providing you with flexible solutions for all your IBM systems plug-in interfaces allow your Nissho printer to emulate IBM 3287 models 1 and 2 printers, as well as the ability to function in all IBM 3270 mainframe environments.
-Both the NP-2410 24-wire and NP-910 9-wire printer give you buffer, RS-232-C Serial, and RS-232-C Serial with 48K buffer.
+Both the NP-2410 24-wire and NP-910 9-wire printer give you printing requirements.
+Gone are the days of different printers for different applications.
+Now, you only need one printer...Nissho.
+Quick change artist.
+Simply by inserting a quarter into the back panel slot, yoù change your interface from a mainframe to a micro computer in just seconds.
+And that makes your Nissho printer more versatile, too.
+Our interchangeable, modular Change from a PC to a mainframe in just seconds with Nissho's IBM 3270 System Coax Interface. functions like compressed printing, high speed printing, advanced paper handling, demand document capabilities, 100% duty cycle, and hex transparency mode for graphics capabilities.
+Also available, is the IBM Systems/3X Twinax Interface, as well as CentronicsTM Parallel, Centronics Parallel with 48K buffer, RS-232-C Serial, and RS-232-C Serial with 48K buffer.
 Choose your weapon.

 Nissho's NP-2410 produces letterquality dot matrix sharper than you've ever seen before...fast too, at 180 cps.
 And it puts out 540 cps at 18 characters per inch in draft mode.
 Compare that to your current printer.
 If your needs call for a dot matrix "power printer," our NP-910 is the answer.
 It's the ideal printer for numbers-intensive printing, with an impressive 350 cps.
 So no matter what you're looking for in an office printer, check out the Nissho NP-2410 and NP-910.
 The only printers that let you change your interface for a quarter.
-NISSHO Information Systems 10855 Business Center Drive, Suite 100 Cypress, California 90630 (800) 952-1919 (800) 443-9998 In California (714) 952-8700 California Headquarters (617) 337-1270 Eastern Regional Office © 1987 NISSHO Information Systems printing requirements.
+NISSHO Information Systems 10855 Business Center Drive, Suite 100 Cypress, California 90630 (800) 952-1919 (800) 443-9998 In California (714) 952-8700 California Headquarters (617) 337-1270 Eastern Regional Office (987 NISHO Information Systems